 Elevator Stair Tower

 A new addition to our grounds is a 1,800 square foot patio.
-Members Mark D’Andrea, Nick D’Amato and Nick’s sons, Nicholas and Vincent, volunteered their time and equipment to construct this magnificent patio to compliment our breathtaking views.
+Members Mark D’Andrea, Nick D’Amato, and Nick’s sons, Nicholas and Vincent, volunteered their time and equipment to construct this magnificent patio to complement our breathtaking views.
 The new space creates an additional outdoor venue for programs and Belvedere Club members can now enjoy an expanded alfresco dining experience.

 Elevator Stair Tower